cmu-delphi/www-main/README.md

 ### Adding static images

-Static images (e.g. pre-generated plots) should be stored in `/static/blog/<BLOGFILE_NAME>_files` directory and referenced using something like
+Static images (e.g. pre-generated plots) should be stored in a `/static/blog/<BLOGFILE_NAME>_files` directory and referenced using something like

 ```
 ![](/blog/2021-04-29-vaccine-trends-hispanic_files/hesitancy_over_time_hispanic_and_white_adults.png)